Helmet of Coțofenești: Analysis

 The decorations, such as rosettes, strips, triangles, spirals, and others are specific Geto-Dacian art motifs.
 The depiction of the sacrifice of the ram is an Iranian theme that entered Greek art and from there 'barbarian' art.
 Therefore, the helmet seems to have been realized in a Greek workshop.
 But, in the same time the awkward technique of execution that contrasts with the perfect technique of a Greek craftsman points out to an autochthonous one.

 Theft

 On January 25, 2025, Dutch officials announced the helmet had been stolen from the Drents Museum in Assen, where it had been on loan, along with three golden Dacian bracelets.
-Experts believe that the thieves intended to melt the artifacts.
+Experts believed that the thieves intended to melt the artifacts.
 Its theft sparked criticism over the loan agreement in Romania, and on 28 January, the Romanian minister of Culture Natalia Intotero fired the museum's director, Ernest Oberländer, saying that he had "failed to adequately protect the national heritage".

+On April 2, 2026, it was announced that the helmet and two out of the other three stolen artefacts have been recovered.
+The helmet was described as "slightly dented, but can be fully restored".

+On 5 June 2026, Dutch media reported that one of the thieves, sentenced that day to nearly four years in prison, had used the infamy of the theft to sell merchandise referencing it, including T-shirts bearing an image of the golden helmet of Cotofenești.